+Healthwatch has been commissioned to help local people get the best from their local health and social care services.
 Healthwatch has a statutory place on the health and wellbeing board, sharing evidence and feedback on what local people think about their health and social care services to ensure that these services meet the needs of, and are shaped by local communities.

-Healthwatch works on behalf of the whole of the community and needs patients to tell it what's going on in the health and social care services in their area.
+Healthwatch works on behalf of the whole of the community - children, young people and adults - and needs patients to tell it what's going on in the health and social care services in their area.
 Healthwatch can tell services about patient experiences of care and hold them to account; it can also enter and view services and observe what is happening to report back to commissioners.